oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 # Database

+This feature doesn't require any database structure change nor upgrade.
+The below is a description of the existing structure as it is today, and how it will be used in the scope of this feature.

 Storage connections are managed today in storage_server_connections table.
 The edit action will update an existing record in this table.
 The connection id will remained unchanged, thus the references to the connection will remain correct and will not need a modification.

 For NFS/gluster/Posix/local connections a reference to a record in this table is made in storage_domain_static table --> column "storage" holds the connection id.